A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 {
     "$schema": "https://github.com/ITxPT/<something>/PASSENGER-SPACE.json",
     "apiVersion": 1.0,
-    // spaceId must be unique in the Vehicle "spaceId": "VIN1234567HG",
+    "spaceId": "VIN1234567HG",
-    // spaceType not a strict enum as custom values are allowed "spaceType": "VEHICLE",
+    "spaceType": "VEHICLE",
     "entrances": [
         {"entranceId": "door1", "entranceType": "EXTERNAL", "direction": "ALIGNED"},
         {"entranceId": "door2", "entranceType": "EXTERNAL", "direction": "ALIGNED"}
     ],
-    // Usually one of isPartOfSpaces and containsSpaces are used, not both "isPartOfSpaces": [],
+    "isPartOfSpaces": [],
     "containsSpaces": ["forward", "mid-door-area", "rear"] }